+- the statement of comprehensive income;

+- the balance sheet;

-- the consolidated statement of comprehensive income; - the consolidated and parent company balance sheets; - the consolidated and parent company statements of changes in equity; and - the related notes 1 to 16.
+- the statement of changes in equity;

+- the related notes 1 to 16.

 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).